A delicious and comforting warm soup; this soul soother Tomato Dal Rasam is great for cold days.

 - This rasam is pantry friendly and uses only a couple of refrigerated ingredients like tomatoes and curry leaves.
 However, if we use canned tomatoes, the recipe can be made with ingredients straight from the pantry.

 - A comforting soup that is perfect for cold days, this is so good when you have a cold.
-Alternatively, dunk idlis or vadas and enjoy a complete meal with some coconut or tomato chutney.
+Moreover, dunk idlis or vadas and enjoy a complete meal with some coconut or tomato chutney.

 - Made in just one pot, this recipe is great for meal prep.
 It stays well for 3-4 days when refrigerated and can be warmed up before serving.